hyperledger/besu-docs/docs/HowTo/Upgrade/Upgrade-Node.md

 ## Ansible

-You can use the [Ansible role on Galaxy](https://galaxy.ansible.com/pegasyseng/hyperledger_besu) directly or customise it to suit your needs.
+You can use the [Ansible role on Galaxy](https://galaxy.ansible.com/pegasyseng/hyperledger_besu) directly or customize it to suit your needs.

 Upgrade the Besu version on nodes by running the play with the new version.
 For more information, see the [Galaxy Readme](https://galaxy.ansible.com/pegasyseng/hyperledger_besu).
 The play: